Recent Posts

 Patient responses to the Remote Patient Monitoring Program

-Dr. Haddad also points out that the need to stay connected while in self-isolation is important.
-"Patients have a direct link to their care teams through remote monitoring.
+Dr. Haddad also points out that it's important to stay connected while in self-isolation, "Patients have a direct link to their care teams through remote monitoring.
 Nurses will call and discuss symptoms, and offer other educational information.
 These interactions are reassuring for patients and provide affirmation that they are being monitored and cared for."

 Deepi Goyal, M.D., an Emergency Medicine physician and regional chair of practice for Mayo Clinic Health System in Southeast Minnesota, can draw on his personal experience of COVID-19 and Remote Patient Monitoring.
 He was enrolled in the Remote Patient Monitoring Program during his COVID-19 diagnosis and recovery in 2020.